LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 > * What aspects of the display lack specificity and may introduce ambiguity?
 {: .discussion}

+### Displaying dates

+Which brings us to the many ways that Excel displays dates.
+In the figure above, you’ll see that ambiguity may creep into your data in numerous ways depending on the format you chose when you entered your data.
+If you’re not fully aware of these ambiguities, you may find that Excel will interpret your data in unexpected ways later.

 ### Dates stored as integers

 The first thing you need to know is that Excel **stores dates as a number** (see Column I in the figure above).
 Essentially, Excel counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as the serial number `41822`.